Resources For Preschool Parents

 - Includes art recipes, special days, rainy days, resources, postcards, articles, freebies, links, and links to buy other products.

 - Child.com includes Pregnancy and Baby, Moms and Dads, Living in Style, Community, and Kids sections.
 Locate activities to do at home by clicking on the “kids” section.
 You can search for specific information/themes/topics.

 - Gayle’s Preschool Rainbow.
 (1999).
 Preschool Home Activities for Parents and Young Children.

 - Educational activities that parents and their young children can do together.
 Counting, pre-reading, language science, and physical skills are developed as parents play with their preschool children.
-Use of ordinary household items make these activities easy as well as fun.
+The use of ordinary household items makes these activities easy as well as fun.
 Areas to choose from: New Activities, Indoor Fun, Outdoor Fun, Anytime Activities, Holiday Crafts, Book Themes, Brain Growth, Links, and others.
 Provides ideas as well as developmental information.

 - Parenting.com.
 (2003).

 - Parents can search Pregnancy, Baby, Toddler, or Child sections.
 Highlighting each section or using the search tool, activities for each age are presented.
 Displayed are activities for in-home, out-of-home, games, and celebration ideas.

 - Katzen, Mollie, and Ann L. Henderson.
 (1994).
 Pretend Soup and Other Real Recipes: A Cookbook for Preschool and Up.
 Berkley, CA: Tricycle Press.